regen-network/regen-ledger/docs/validators/get-started/initialize-node.md

 ## Start Node

-At this point, the node is ready.
-If you do not need to run a dedicated full node in a separate process, you can start the node using the `regen` binary.
+The node is now ready to connect to the network.

 Start node: